invesdwin/invesdwin-context-matlab/README.md

 de.invesdwin.context.matlab.runtime.javaoctave.JavaOctaveProperties.OCTAVE_COMMAND=octave
 ```

 With this you can switch easily between Matlab/Octave for your scripts to test for interoprability and decide which implementation provides the best performance for your use case.
-Notably Matlab takes a long time to start up but has efficient data transfer, while Octave is faster to start up while the data transfer is less efficient.
+Notably Matlab takes a long time to start up but has efficient data transfer, while Octave is faster to start up but the data transfer is less efficient.

 ## Example Code